ndarville/ndarville.github.io/_posts/2013-12-26-sandy-anniversay-survey.markdown

 </div>

 <div class="box quote">
-    "The Monmouth University Polling Institute released the first wave of results from a tracking panel of New Jersey residents who were displaced by Superstorm Sandy for at least one month.
-Few of these families feel like they are close to full recovery and most feel that the state's rebuilding efforts have overlooked them."
+    &ldquo;The Monmouth University Polling Institute released the first wave of results from a tracking panel of New Jersey residents who were displaced by Superstorm Sandy for at least one month.
+Few of these families feel like they are close to full recovery and most feel that the state's rebuilding efforts have overlooked them.&rdquo;
 </div>

 The sample size was `683` displaced "New Jersey residents who were displaced by Superstorm Sandy for at least one month"; 90% of respondents' counties were Monmouth (51%) and Ocean (39%).
 More information on methodology and panel demographics is available in the [original report][report].